avocado-framework/avocado-framework.github.io/README.rst

 ================
-Autotest website
+Avocado website
 ================

-This is the autotest website.
+This is the avocado website.
 It is a plain HTML static page + CSS, courtesy of the bootstrap project, by Twitter.

 Contributing